Pre-Symposium Workshop: Grant Writing that Wins

 Professor Sandie McCarthy

-Sandie McCarthy is the Dean Research, College of Nursing & Health Sciences at Flinders University.
+Sandie McCarthy is the Dean Research, College of Health and Enablement at Flinders University.
 She has practised extensively in acute cancer care, including chemotherapy administration in rural and metropolitan settings.
 Her PhD investigated sociocultural issues related to breast cancer and while she mostly now undertakes intervention research, she has an interest in the sociological as well as clinical aspects of cancer care.
+Professor McCarthy has an impressive track record securing highly competitive grants and uses her knowledge and experience in this area to specialise in Category 1 grant coaching.

 Professor Richard De Abreu Lourenço